How to Improve Your SAT Score

 Step 5.
 Take a full-length SAT practice test

-Once you’ve been practicing for a couple weeks on Official SAT Practice, take a full-length practice test.
+As shared above, taking a full-length practice test is one of the three best practices for maximizing your time on Khan Academy.
+Once you’ve been practicing for a couple weeks on Official SAT Practice, set aside time for a full practice test.
 It’ll probably be easiest to do on a weekend since you’ll need a little over three hours to complete the test.
-Full-length practice tests are one of the best ways to prepare for test day and to see how ready you are.
 Our research shows that the score you get on one of our official practice tests taken within 30 days of your test date is highly predictive of the score you’ll get on the actual SAT.
 We recommend that all students take at least one practice test about two weeks before taking the SAT but take more if you have time or if you have a very ambitious score increase goal.

 The College Board is committed to helping all students do their best on the SAT, so we offer eight full-length practice tests for free (that doesn’t mean we recommend you take all eight—usually one to two practice tests will be enough).
 You can print out the practice tests from our website or take the practice tests online on Official SAT Practice.
 There are pros and cons to both methods—some students like to take the pencil-and-paper practice tests because the actual SAT will be pencil-and-paper.
 Others prefer the online option because Khan Academy will time you during the test and provide your results immediately.
 You can also practice the essay portion of the test with the online option.
 Choose the format that works best for you.